Online Individual Therapy for Teens and Adults in California

 Therapy during menopause is not about “pushing through” or minimizing your experience—it’s about understanding your needs and supporting your overall well-being.

-Using EMDR, CBT, and ACT to Navigate Mental Health During Perimenopause and Menopause
+Using EMDR or ACT to Navigate Mental Health During Perimenopause and Menopause

-Evidence-based therapies such as EMDR (Eye Movement Desensitization and Reprocessing), Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT) can provide meaningful support during perimenopause and menopause.
+Evidence-based therapies such as EMDR (Eye Movement Desensitization and Reprocessing) and Acceptance and Commitment Therapy (ACT) can provide meaningful support during perimenopause and menopause.

 EMDR Therapy